Setup guide

 Query pipeline conditions

-For queries originating from the different product discovery solution interfaces to be routed to the correct query pipeline, your must configure query pipeline conditions.
+You must configure query pipeline conditions to route queries originating from the different product discovery solution interfaces to the correct query pipeline.

 Query pipeline conditions are elements that determine which query pipeline to use based on the product discovery solution the end user is interacting with.
 For example, if a user is interacting with the search interface, the query pipeline condition will route the query to the query pipeline dedicated to search.